Mohammed-alsalim/Mohammed-alsalim/README.md

 #### Education

 I am Mohammed Al-salim.
-I am studying Web Design and Development at the Northern Alberta Institute of Technology (NAIT).
+I am studied Web Design and Development at the Northern Alberta Institute of Technology (NAIT).
 <!--
 **Mohammed-alsalim/Mohammed-alsalim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.